 A RESTful interface for Cassandra means that you get all of the benefits of scale with an interface you already know how to use.

-Astra automatically creates a rest endpoint for every database.
+Astra DB automatically creates a REST endpoint for every database.
 Start with your existing schema or even create tables using REST!